 Observations and thoughts are what this blog is about.
 English is the primary language, but do not be surprised if I occasionally publish in Chinese.

-Keith Tam is a typographer, information designer, teacher and researcher living in Reading, England.
-He works at the Department of Typography & Graphic Communication at the University of Reading.
+Keith Tam is a typographer, information designer, teacher and researcher living in Hong Kong.
+He is Principal Lecturer in Communication Design at the Hong Kong Design Institute.

 info [at] keithtam [dot] net